Gao Yuanyuan: Other activities

 Gao was a torch-bearer in the Nanjing leg of the torch relay for the 2008 Olympics in Beijing.

 In 2012, Gao became the first Chinese brand ambassador for French luxury house Longchamp.

 Gao was appointed as California's tourism ambassador to China in 2013.
 She was picked as she "embodies the California brand and spirit and will share her authentic passion for California with the Chinese public, inspiring their California dreams".

 In 2020, Gao became the brand ambassador for Michael Kors.

 Since 2021, Gao became the brand spokesperson for French high-end jeweller Chaumet.

 Personal life

 Gao married Taiwanese actor Mark Chao in 2014, after collaborating in the film Caught in the Web.
-They had a daughter, Rhea Chao, in June 2019, one month after announcing that Gao was pregnant.
+They had a daughter, Rhea Chao, born in June 2019, one month after announcing that Gao was pregnant.
 Gao has been a vegetarian since 2009.